 Pennsylvania Shape Files can be downloaded from USGS.

-There is a good service online available to see the base shape files.
+A good online service is available to see the base shape files.
 Mapshaper is a tool for viewing and simplifying shape data.
-It can read in shape files, GeoJSON and TopoJSON.
-It can export the same formats.
+It can be read in shapefiles, GeoJSON, and TopoJSON, and the modified data can be exported in the same formats.
 Using the simplification tools, shapes can be trimmed down for smaller file sizes.
-You can also use the console on the tool to filter individual layers out.
+You can also use the console on the tool to filter individual layers.

 Mapshaper: https://mapshaper.org/